7 ways to develop future fire service leaders across the generational chasm

-The morning finally came, and with not much restful sleep, I was up and, on the road, ready to report to my new duty assignment one hour early.
+The morning finally came, and without much restful sleep, I was up and on the road, ready to report to my new duty assignment one hour early.
 I was driving a 1974 Pontiac Trans Am with a 455 and dual exhaust that had a fairly loud growl that could be heard from several blocks away.

 I pulled into the parking lot, not so quietly, and woke everyone inside the station.
 I saw a wave of interior lights flick on, one after the next, letting me know that the troops had been officially roused.
 I began to feel extremely excited and nervous because it would soon be "showtime.”

 The clock finally struck 0730, and I hurriedly gathered my things to get inside to report for our 0800 shift start.